HackBerkeley/Growler/README.md

 ```
 What this does is it takes the body and puts it in the center with `margin: auto`

 The rest of the code limits the size of the body, makes sure the background is white, positions it, and then puts a nice subtle drop shadow on it.
+The code åis pretty self explanatory.

-In addition, the background color has been changed to a nice a lovely **menthe**
+In addition, the background color has been changed to a nice a lovely **menthe**.

-If you want to understand or learn CSS more feel free to bug **David** after this workshop is over.
+If you want to understand or learn CSS more feel free to bug **David** or just ask around!

 Finally, to finish off, let's link this css file in our template by adding this line of code after the `</title>` tag in your main template: